Ali Hassan Kuban

-Ali Hassan Kuban (1929, Qurta, Egypt – 2001) was a Nubian singer and bandleader.
+Ali Hassan Kuban علي حسن كوبان (1929, Qurta, Egypt – 2001) was a Nubian singer and bandleader.
 He was known as the "Captain" or (later) "Godfather" of Nubian music.

 Early life

 Ali Hassan Kuban was born in 1929 in the village of Qawra in Old Nubia to a father who worked in trade.
 His father loved singing, so his son acquired his love of singing from him.

 Ali Kuban and his family moved to Cairo in 1944 where he joined the Nasiriyah Primary School in the Maarouf neighborhood.
-Kuban started his musical career signing nationalist sons at weddings to the approval and admiration of the attendees.
+Kuban started his musical career singing nationalist songs at weddings to the approval and admiration of the attendees.
 This encouraged him to work in the field of Nubian singing, so he left his studies and joined the Nubian Scouts in Abdeen in 1947, where he learned the fundamentals of music, especially Western music, and playing the clarinet.

 In 1949, Coban participated in the operetta The Nubian Wedding at the Cairo Opera House in front of King Farouk and Al-Nahhas Pasha at the Khedive Opera House in 1949.
 He also played girba (bagpipes) with his own band during wedding celebrations.
 Kuban gained the king's admiration even though his role was small.
 The king granted him a silver riyal as a reward and ordered him to be assigned to train the royal scout teams in Anshas.